 Park Location – Located on the Northeast corner of Foster Reservoir just east of Sweet Home.

 Park Usage – May through the last weekend in October.
 The boat ramp and day use area are open year round.

 Sunnyside C & B loop is closing on September 27th, 2020 for the year.

 Sunnyside A loop is closing on November 1st, 2020 for the year.

 Located on the edge of Foster Reservoir, just east of Sweet Home, Sunnyside is a paradise for anyone who loves water sports.
 Camping, water skiing, fishing, and jet skiing are just a few of the activities that make this 98-acre park one of the most popular sites in the Willamette Valley.

-- Changes to your reservation may incur a $5.00 change fee per site.
+- Changes to your reservation will incur a $12.00 change fee per site.